 Deciding by consensus means that everyone required to make the decision agrees with it.
 Applied correctly, it results in better decisions and it creates strong buy-in and shared ownership.
 It is particularly helpful when the stakes are high and you have to make a complex product decision, for example, if you should pivot, create a product variant to address new market segment, or change one of the goals on the product roadmap.
-But consensus is certainly not a silver bullet.
-Do not use it if:

 - The decision is low impact and no big deal;

 Consensus comes from the Latin verb “con-sentire.”
 Con means “together,” and sentire is commonly translated as “to feel, perceive, think.”
 To reach consensus, people must understand each other’s perspectives and feel and think together.
 This, in turn, requires that everybody involved in making the decision is heard and listened to.
 What’s more, people must have an open mind and let go of their preconceived notions and ideas, appreciate other people’s ideas, and jointly look for opportunities to discover with new, better ideas.

 One of the challenges of a consensus-based approach is to understand if you have found an inclusive solution and reached agreement, or if you need to continue the process and do more work.
 An agreement scale helps you with this.

 |It’s not great but I can support it||I disagree||I veto the proposal.|

 You can learn more about making consensus-based product decisions with the following: